 Prerequisites and Other Registration Restrictions: Medical clearance to work with animals is required by early January.
 For information on obtaining this clearance, please read our Working With Animals (84k PDF) information sheet.
 Contact Dr. Aparna Zama (firstname.lastname@example.org) with questions.
 Other than medical clearance, there are no prerequisites for CA, GO, PO, SH, and SW sections.
 DO and HO sections have prerequisites; contact the appropriate faculty for information.
 Registration is by special permission: sections CA, GO, PO, SH, SW, and DO through Dr. Jesse; section HO through Dr. Williams.

-Format: This is a hands-on, experience-based course, involving significant farm work and direct interaction with animals.
+Format: This is a hands-on, experience-based education (EBE) course, involving significant farm work and direct interaction with animals.
 Students are expected to be prepared to do farm work and will be graded on their performance at the farm with their animals.
 Hands-on experience is obtained as students learn how to handle, fit, and exhibit animals.
 Supervisors and Coordinators are available at the barns from Monday through Friday for student attendance.